harness/developer-hub/docs/internal-developer-portal/scorecards/opa-implementation.md

 #### Success:

-You deploy the Pipeline and during the dry run the Socres of all the services you have used in the pipeline turns to be more than the set limit(here: 50).
+You deploy the Pipeline and during the dry run the Scores of all the services you have used in the pipeline turns to be more than the set limit(here: 50).
 As a result, the dry run progresses.
 Harness indicates that the rule was evaluated and the action was valid.

 #### Failure:
 Some of the services you have used have a score less than the set limit(here: 50).
 As a result, the dry run fails.
 Harness indicates that a rule was enforced and the deployment is prevented.